rgommezz/react-native-offline/README.md

   transforms: [networkTransform], // Add the transform into the persist config };
 ```

-### Contributions
-PRs are more than welcome.
-If you're planning to contribute please make sure to read the contributing guide: [CONTRIBUTING.md](https://github.com/rgommezz/react-native-offline/blob/master/CONTRIBUTING.md)

 ### Inspiration
 Thanks to Spencer Carli for his awesome article about [Handling Offline actions in React Native](https://medium.com/differential/handling-offline-actions-in-react-native-74949cbfabf2), which served me as inspiration for the offline queue implementation.